Neuroplastic1/affirmationStationClient/README.md

 ## Planning and Building process

 I aproached creating this app by making an approximate time plan of the process.
 I first set up my server side schema and routes and then focused on Client side.
-On client side I first added all athentication forms and affirmation create & update froms to html, I used Jquery and handlebars for event handling and ui flow and used ajax for handling api requests and responses from server side. in the end i sued css to add background image and aligning the forms and data resources.
+On client side I first added all athentication forms and affirmation create & update froms to html, I used Jquery and handlebars for event handling and ui flow and used ajax for handling api requests and responses from server side. in the end I used css to add background image and aligning the forms and UI.

 A big shout out to GA community for constant support through this project!